scaffold-eth/se-2-docs/docs/recipes/WagmiContractWriteWithFeedback.md

 ### Step 2: Configure wagmi's `useWriteContract` hook

-Add wagmi's `useWriteContract` hook and configure it with the parameters: `abi`, `address`, `functionName`, `value`and `args`.
+Add wagmi's `useWriteContract` hook and configure `writeContractAsync` with the parameters: `abi`, `address`, `functionName`, `value` and `args`.
 Get the ABI and address of your smart contract from the DeployedContracts or you can grab it from ExternalContracts object, those will be used to set up the contract interaction.

 ```tsx
 import * as React from "react";